Minduli-Lasandi/Minduli-Lasandi-Portfolio/README.md

 - **Hero** — Profile photo, bio, and links to GitHub, LinkedIn, Google Scholar, Hugging Face, Medium, and email
 - **Education** — Academic background with key modules and research project
-- **Experience** — Work and internship history with tech stack tags
+- **Experience** — Work and experience history
-- **Projects** — 6 most recent projects with links to GitHub, HuggingFace, demos, and publications
+- **Projects** — Most recent projects with links to GitHub, HuggingFace, demos, and publications
 - **Publications** — Auto-parsed from BibTeX entries with abstract toggle and DOI/paper links
 - **Skills & Certifications** — Separate page with skill groups and course certifications
 - **Extracurricular Activities** — Separate page linked from the Experience section